Purpose

 item to be submittedmethod of submissiondeadline for submission

-Program Evaluation Engage FormMay 2 and December 12
+Program Evaluation (4.b)Engage FormMay 8 and December 11

 Focus Area 5: Education and Learning

 Fraternities and sororities at Iowa will enhance their members’ individual and personal development by providing high-impact experiences and learning opportunities.
 These activities should promote leadership, self-awareness, teamwork, critical thinking, cultural competence, creativity, and intellectual growth.
-The following standards will be used to evaluate each chapter’s progress toward excellence in education and learning:
+The following standards will be used to evaluate each chapter’s progress toward excellence in education and learning.

-Chapter engages in educational programs addressing hazing, mental health and wellness, violence prevention, alcohol and other drugs, healthy relations, values congruence, accountability, bystander intervention, or creating a respective and welcoming environment9Chapter engages in less than 3 educational programs with more than 50 % of membership actively participatingChapter engages in 3-5 educational programs with more than 50% of the membership actively participating between the number of programsChapter engages in 6 or more educational programs with more than 50% of the membership actively participating between the number of programs
+5.aChapter engages in educational programs addressing hazing, mental health and wellness, violence prevention, alcohol and other drugs, healthy relations, values congruence, accountability, bystander intervention, or creating a respective and welcoming environment9Chapter engages in less than 3 educational programs with more than 50 % of membership actively participatingChapter engages in 3-5 educational programs with more than 50% of the membership actively participating between the number of programsChapter engages in 6 or more educational programs with more than 75% of the membership actively participating between the number of programs

-Annual Engagement in New Member Academy sponsored by Fraternity and Sorority Life (Overview, Academic Achievement, Health and Safety, Allyship/Opportunity/Diversity, Involvement Opportunities)10Less than 100% of the chapter’s first-year members completed required New Member Academy ICON modules100% of the chapter’s first-year members completed required New Member Academy ICON modulesN/A
+5.bAnnual Engagement in New Member Academy sponsored by Fraternity and Sorority Life10Less than 100% of the chapter’s first-year members completed required New Member Academy ICON modules100% of the chapter’s first-year members completed required New Member Academy ICON modules100% of the chapter’s first-year members completed required New Member Academy ICON modules on time

-Engagement in Fraternity and Sorority Life Current Events Course (Spring Semester)Chapter has no members enrolled in the courseChapter has 1 member enrolled in the courseN/A
+5.cEngagement in Fraternity and Sorority Life Current Events Course (Spring Semester)Chapter has no members enrolled in the courseChapter has 1 member enrolled in the courseN/A

 9 Educational programs fulfilling university or inter/national organization outcomes or sanctions for misconduct or policy violations are excluded.